 Warm Up With The Best Soups In Memphis

-These cold fronts blowing through Memphis the last few weeks have given me a major soup craving.
+Winter is coming!
 I’m pretty sure I’ve eaten some kind of soup for at least five of my past seven meals, give or take.
-If you’ve got similar broth-based needs, check out this short list of favorite local soups (in no particular order):
+If you’ve got similar broth-based needs, check out this short list of favorite local soups.

 This is the one I crave when I start to feel under the weather.
 There’s something about the combination of flavors that’s so satisfying, it almost has healing properties.
 Add in some crispy wontons as wanted for a soft crunch in your spoon, too.
 Mosa Asian Bistro in East Memphis has a menu of great Asian fusion foods, and is always at the top of y’all’s Memphis best soups lists.

 Some creamy tomato soups are too creamy in a way that compromises the tomato flavor, but not so with La Baguette’s version.
 This bold-flavored soup comes with a spicy kick and a surprisingly generous swirl of irresistible melted cheese floating mid-cup.